- Green Pages Home

 Suspension from the University involves the exclusion of the student from participation in any academic or other activities of the University for a specified period of time.
 Written notification of this action will be provided to the student.
 Suspension from the University also involves the following:

 1. The suspension will be noted on the student’s conduct record with the University;

 2. The student will be withdrawn from all courses for the semester in which the violation occurred;

 3. The student shall forfeit fees paid according to the normal refund schedule of the University;

-4. The student is banned from campus, must refrain from visiting the University property, premises, or attending University-sponsored activities unless prior written permission has been granted by the Chief Student Affairs Officer/Dean of Students; and
+4. The student is banned from campus, must refrain from visiting the University property, premises, or attending University-sponsored activities unless prior written permission has been granted by the Senior Vice President for Student Affairs Officer/Dean of Students; and

 5. The suspension may include any other disciplinary action that is judged to be of value to the student.

 When a student has concluded a suspension period, he/she must submit a letter to the Senior Vice President for Student Affairs Officer/Dean of Students requesting reinstatement and provide documentation that he/she has taken action to positively address the issues which led to the suspension.
 The student may return to the University only after the Senior Vice President for Student Affairs Officer/Dean of Students has made an affirmative decision in this regard.